-FREN392: Study Abroad 1-15 cr.
+FREN392: Study Abroad

 Prerequisite: Consent of the department.
-For students enrolled in an approved academic program in a French-speaking country.
+For students enrolled in an approved academic program in a Frenchspeaking country.
 Upon return, LSUS equivalency may be assigned for part or all of this work.
 Variable credit to a maximum of 15 term hours.
 Grading is on a pass/no credit basis.
 Same as FREN292 except, at LSUS, credit is restricted to coursework considered advanced.
 In some cases tuition will need to be paid at a foreign university.
+3 cr.

-FREN402: French Drama 3 cr
+FREN402: French Drama